squaremo/docker/docs/sources/userguide/plugins.md

 ### Volumes CLI

-We may want to extend the volumes CLI in due course, so you can do something like the following:
+We may want to extend some (as-yet non-existent) docker core volumes CLI in due course, so you can do something like the following:

 ```
 $ docker volume create --driver flocker \